thetawavegame/thetawave/README.md

 ## Controls

 - Movement: WASD or Arrow Keys
-- Fire Weapon: Left Click (can hold) or Spacebar
+- Fire weapon (can hold) : Spacebar or Left Click
+- Special ability (when ready): Right Click or Shift

 ## Description